don-rumata/ansible-role-install-firefox/README.md

 ## Example Playbooks

-Install latest stable Firefox on Windows or Linux with `en-US` locale (for Windows) over package manager of you distro:
+Install latest stable Firefox on Windows or Linux over package manager of you distro:

 `install-firefox.yml`: